-Personally appeared before me, a notary public, E. M. Baldwin, of the city of Washington, District of Columbia, who was by me duly sworn according to law, deposes and says:
+Personally appeared before me, a notary public, E. M. Baldwin, of the city of Washington, District of Columbia, who was by me duly sworn according to law, and denoses and save:

-That during the year A. D. 1862 and afterwards was doing service for the Navy Department at Hilton Head, S. C., in the South Atlantic blockading squadron; that he was captain of the steam-tug Mercury, and was one of the first persons that boarded the Planter at Hilton Head on the 13th day of May, A. D. 1862.
+deposes and says: That during the year A. D. 1862 and afterwards was doing service for the Navy Department at Hilton Head, S. C., in the South Atlantic blockading squadron; that he was captain of the steam-tug Mercury, and was one of the first persons that he was captain of the steam-tug Mercury, and was one of the first persons that boarded the Planter at Hilton Head on the 13th day of May, A. D. 1862.

-That he has been for years, and is now, engaged in the steamboat business as an officer and owner, and is familiar with the prices paid for charters by the quartermaster at Hilton Head, and the value of steamboats generally at that time and since; that he avamined the Planter when she came into sold harbor at Hilton Head, and that he examined the Planter when she came into said harbor at Hilton Head, and found her a first-class steamboot, built of live oak and red cedar, and her outfit and findings complete in every particular; that she could have been readily sold at the time she arrived at Hilton Head for \$75,000 in cash for the steamboat alone, or could have been chartered to the government for \$400 per day, which at that rate would have paid the purchase money at the price aforesaid in less than one year, and would have left a large surplus to the purchaser; that she was considered by both the officers of the Army and Navy, on account of her light draft and great strength, by far the best steamer for that coast service in the Department of the South.
+That he has been for years, and is now, engaged in the steamboat business as an officer and owner, and is familiar with the prices paid for charters by the quarter-master at Hilton Head, and the value of steamboats generally at that time and since; that he examined the Planter when she came into said harbor at Hilton Head, and found her a first-class steamboat, built of live oak and red cedar, and her outfit and findings complete in every particular; that she could have been readily sold at the time she arrived at Hilton Head for \$75,000 in cash for the steamboat alone, or could have been chartered to the government for \$400 per day, which at that rate would have left a large surplus to the purchaser; that she was considered by both the officers of the Army and Navy, on account of her light draught and great strength, by far the beat steamer for that coast service in the Department of the South.